-It is easier to determine which state law applies in a criminal conversation action, as opposed to alienation of affection, because the injury occurs where the intercourse took place.
+As for a criminal conversation action, it is easier to determine which state law applies because the injury occurs where the intercourse took place.
 It can be harder to determine where alienation occurred, as this can happen over time, and the cause of action can be brought even if there is no intercourse.

 The bottom line is that if you can prove that the alienation or the criminal conversation took place in North Carolina, you may still have a cause of action even if the affair additionally took place in other states that do not recognize those causes of action.

 What if you and your spouse reside in North Carolina, and your spouse cheated in North Carolina, but with someone who was not a resident of this state?
-And that person has never even heard of alienation of affection?
+And that person has no idea they can be sued for it?

 You may still be able to sue them.